 - has a well-characterized population, with more than 12 years of electronic medical records.

 The KP Research Bank is structured both technically and operationally to provide the widest possible value to the genomics and translational research community.
 The opportunities for collaborative research are unparalleled.

-- Establish a resource for investigators both at Kaiser Permanente and external institutions to advance knowledge and understanding of factors involved in human health and disease.
+- Establish a resource for investigators both at KP and external institutions to advance knowledge and understanding of factors involved in human health and disease.

 - Conduct research in strict compliance with all legal requirements and ethical best practices.